-You can click on "Pivot" at the end of the row to isolate that item.
-You can also achieve this by clicking on a section in the graph.
+You can click on "Pivot" You can also achieve this by clicking on a section in the graph.

 The report is divided by each key metric.
 It can be shown as grouped or shown as stacked.

 When starting to cross-tabulate, each key metric's title will adjust to show what the section has been filtered by.